-We are going to update this page regularly during the COVID-19 epidemic to keep the sector informed with the latest developments affecting our work, employees, clients and communities.
+We’re updating this page regularly during the COVID-19 epidemic to keep the sector informed with the latest developments affecting our work, employees, clients and communities.
 Stay well!

 The BC Government declared a state of emergency on March 26 and have put together a list of essential services.
 The designations most affecting our sector are at the Vulnerable Populations heading in the government’s online list.

-Non-profits are eligible for financial relief through the federal Temporary Wage Subsidy, which provides relief of up to $25,000 a month ($1,375per employee) from March through June through reduced payroll remittances.
+Non-profits are eligible for financial relief through the federal Temporary Wage Subsidy, which provides relief of up to $25,000 a month ($1,375 per employee) from March through June through reduced payroll remittances.
 Get the details here on how to make that happen.

 Health authorities have now been given the power to order long-term care workers to work in a single LTC site.
 However, those workers are cleared to have second jobs in community social services and community health.
 Here’s information from the Hospital Employees Union on that directive.